matthewbowling123/Engineering3-documentation/README.md

 ![Screenshot 2023-05-04 12 16 25 PM](https://user-images.githubusercontent.com/112979288/236263480-41e1114d-d947-4ab3-8399-e69d44e1c417.png)

 ### Reflection
 This was the easiest of the certification assignments because Assemblies are not too difficult for me.
+I did learn about the parrallel mate which allowed me to measue specific distances for the assembly.

 ---